 Should I delete agent.exe?

 Deleting the agent.exe executable is not advisable in any type of scenario.
 If you’re noticing high CPU usage caused by agent.exe, you should investigate the application that uses it instead of deleting the executable manually.

 It’s very likely that you’re seeing high resource consumption by agent.exe because the process is currently handling an update.
-If you find that this issue is going around in a consistent matter, you should deal with the application in question.
+If you find that the issue recurs in a consistent matter, you should take steps to deal with the application in question.
 There’s a chance that agent.exe has glitched out, in which case reinstalling the parent application might resolve the issue.